shaneharter/PHP-Daemon/README.md

 Create solid, long-running PHP daemon processes by extending this Core_Daemon base class.
 Use a built-in timer to run your `execute()` method at every-second or sub-second intervals, or use blocking APIs in the event loop `Core_Daemon` provides.
 Build simple single-process applications or create background workers using familiar async patterns for parallel processing.
 Includes an integrated debug console and tooling to create a first-class development experience.

-I've built and deployed a large number of mission-critical daemons using this library.

 #### Requires: ###
 * PHP 5.3 or Higher